Research Microbiologist — Division of Microbiology

 Orr S.E., Gokulan K., Boudreau M., Cerniglia C.E., and Khare S.

-Effect of Aloin on Intestinal Bacterial Community Structure and the Production of Short Chain Fatty Acids.
+Aloin Alters the Intestinal Bacterial Community Structure and Short Chain Fatty Acids Metabolism.

 Gokulan K., Kolluru P., Cerniglia C.E., and Khare S.

-Irreversible Effects of Trichloroethylene on Gut Microbial Community and Gut Associated Immune Responses.
+Irreversible Effects of Trichloroethylene on the Gut Microbial Community and Gut-Associated Immune Responses in Autoimmune-Prone Mice.

 Opposing Actions of Developmental Trichloroethylene and High-Fat-Diet Co-Exposure on Markers of Lipogenesis and Inflammation in Autoimmune-Prone Mice.